by Dr. Kevin Berry

 Orthotic to Neuromuscular Orthodontics with Reconstruction

 Depending on your dental condition you may or may not require dental reconstruction along with the use of orthodontics.
 Reconstruction usually means the placement of dental crowns and/or porcelain veneers.
-This is a permanent fix that not only corrects the bite but provides for a better smile.
+We only consider this advisable when your teeth have been damaged by TMJ.
+However, some people are very happy with this approach.
+It is a permanent fix that not only corrects the bite but provides for a better smile.
 It’s a 2-for-1 deal!
 Who wouldn’t want to have a smile that not only feels good but also looks good too!?
 There’s nothing better than a balanced bite accompanied by a beautiful full smile!

 Come To Dr. Berry for Proven TMJ Treatment